Trip to kuntala waterfall from Hyderabad

 Mobile signal strength- jio-has a major internet provider Internet speed- 18 Mbps followed by Airtel, BSNL, Vodafone

 - Gayatri waterfall

 - Sri Ram Sagar Dam

 Even if you do not own a car, ola or uber or other hired Cabs are best to visit this place.

 This place is well connected from Secundrabad the nearest railway station is Adilabad.
-Once you reach, there are plenty of private cars available to take you on a trip to Kunatala or Pochera waterfall.
+Once you reach, there are plenty of private cars available to take you on a trip to Kuntala or Pochera waterfall.

 Best time to visit-

-Throughout the year but best in post monsoon season or during monsoon season.
+Throughout the year but best in post-monsoon season or during monsoon season.

-It is situated 12 kilometers away from Neredikonda.
-Kuntala waterfall is situated in the lap of Sahadri mountain which keep feeding water to this waterfall.
+It is situated 12 kilometres away from Neredikonda.
+Kuntala waterfall is situated in the lap of Sahyadri mountain which keep feeding water to this waterfall.
 Kuntala is the highest waterfall of Telangana( 200 feet) creates Kadam river.
 The Motorable Road for the trip leads to the entry point of Kuntala and Telangana tourism has created plenty of options for parking.
 From the entry, there are around 400- 500 steps down to reach this hidden treasure.

 The steps while going down should not take more than 20 minutes but while coming back may take 30 to 40 minutes with brakes.